zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

 1. Using [get-del-ns-ips] get the IP addresses to the name servers ("Name Server IPs").

-2. Using [get-zone-ns-names] get the names of the name servers according to *Child Zone* itself
-   ("Child Zone name server name").
+2. Using [get-zone-ns-names] get the names of the name servers according to *Child Zone* itself ("Child Zone name server name").

-3. If none of the *Child Zone name server name* is an [in-bailiwick] name server name, exit this method with an empty set.
+3. If none of the *Child Zone name server name* is an [in-bailiwick] name server name, stop running this method and output an empty set.

-4. Create a set name servers ("Name Servers") where each unique [in-bailiwick] name server name is linked to an empty set
+4. Create a set of name servers ("Name Servers") where each unique [in-bailiwick] name server name is linked to an empty set
    of IP addresses.

-5. For each *Child Zone name server name* that is an [in-bailiwick] name server:
+5. For each [in-bailiwick] *Child Zone name server name*:
-   1. Send an A and an AAAA query to all servers in *name server IPs*.
+   1. Send an A and an AAAA query to all servers in *name server IPs* with the RD flag unset.
    2. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+   3. If a CNAME or DNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
-   3. Ignore non-referral responses unless AA flag is set.
-Cached data is not accepted.
+   4. Ignore non-referral responses unless AA flag is set (cached data is not accepted).
-   4. Add found IP addresses for the name server names in *Name Servers*.
+   5. Add found IP addresses for the name server names in *Name Servers*.

-6. Return *Name Servers*.
+6. Output the *Name Servers*.

-### Outcome(s)
+### Outputs

-Outcome is a possiblyt empty set of name server names pointing at possibly empty sets of IP addresses.
+* The possiblyt empty set of name server names pointing at possibly empty sets of IP addresses.

 ### Special procedural requirements

 If a name server name points at a CNAME or DNAME follow that to extract an IP address, if possible.
-It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test i covered by Test Case [DELEGATION05].
+It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test iS covered by Test Case [DELEGATION05].

 ### Dependencies